codevilleacademy/codevilleacademy.github.com/_posts/codescript/scripts/2015-05-25-live-score-update.markdown

 ---
 layout:			script-page
-title:			"Script to get live match score update on your computer"
+title:			"Get live match score update on your computer"
 share_desc:		"I had a project deadline during India vs South Africa Cricket World Cup 2015 and didn't had bandwidth to stream it live.
-I wrote a script that notified me the score regularly."
+I wrote a script that notified me the score regularly ... do check it out!."
 date:			2015-05-25
 author:			"Arpit Bhayani"
 category:		script